Campeche: History

 In September 1821, the city of Campeche proclaimed its adherence to the Plan of Iguala and the new Independent government of Mexico, forcing out its last Spanish governor a month later.
 At Independence, Campeche was one of the two most important cities on the Yucatán Peninsula, along with Mérida.
 There was political friction between the two.
 Campeche was the more liberal of the two, and supported the 1824 Mexican Constitution which established the Federal Republic.
 In 1824, Campeche's representative proposed that the peninsula be divided into two states: Mérida and Campeche but this was not accepted.
 Political divisions intensified along with the nationwide struggle between Liberals and Conservatives.

 Despite Campeche's and Mérida's differences, both were involved in an insurrection against Mexico City headed by Jerónimo López de Llergo in 1839 with the aim of creating an independent state of Yucatán.
 After initial victories, López de Llergo proclaimed the peninsula independent and in 1841, the Constitution of the Yucatán was promulgated on federalist principles.
 Yucatán independence did not solve the peninsula's internal political problems.
 Mérida's trade with Havana continued but Campeche's trade with Mexico City was cut off.
-Campeche wanted to rejoin Mexico for this reason and Andrés de Quintana Roo tried to work out a settlement between the two cities.
-Mexican president Santa Anna then sent an expedition to force the Yucatán back into Mexico.
+Campeche wanted to rejoin Mexico for this reason and Andrés Quintana Roo tried to work out a settlement between the two cities.
+Mexican president Antonio López de Santa Anna then sent an expedition to force the Yucatán back into Mexico.
 More fighting came with the outbreak of the Caste War, in 1847, an indigenous rebellion that took place in Campeche and the rest of the Yucatán.
 This and foreign pressure to pay debts forced the Yucatan to formally reintegrate into Mexico in 1849.

-The Mexican Constitution of 1857 completely broke the schism between Campeche and Mérida with various rebellions breaking out.
+The Constitution of 1857 completely broke the schism between Campeche and Mérida with various rebellions breaking out.
 During one of these 150 men took over one of the main forts of Campeche and demanded a political union consisting of it, Champotón and Isla del Carmen.
 Other settlements in the west of the peninsula expressed their desire to be partitioned with these areas as a new state.
 In 1858, representatives from Campeche and Mérida signed an agreement to divide the peninsula, which was ratified to make the division official.

 During the French Intervention in Mexico, forces under Felipe Navarrete took Campeche and forced the state to rejoin the rest of the Yucatán.
 In 1864, insurgents defeated the imperial army in Hecelchakán and in 1867, they retook Campeche to regain the state's independence.

 During the Mexican Revolution, Manuel Castilla Brito took up arms in Campeche in support of Francisco I. Madero.
 However, the insurgents were defeated by General Manuel Rivera, a Victoriano Huerta supporter in 1913.
 Forces loyal to Venustiano Carranza entered Campeche in 1914.
 Slavery and serfdom was abolished on the haciendas.
 In 1917, Campeche wrote its current constitution.